datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 ## Task 4.3: Controlling the Light Bulb from Raspberry-Pi

-As a final task for this assignment, let's replicate what you achieved on your laptop controlling the light-bulb. e.g Controlling the smartpyth-bulb from Pi
+As a final task for this assignment, let's replicate what you achieved on your laptop controlling the light-bulb.

 On the Raspberry Pi, open the terminal and create a test directory with the command `mkdir` and navigate inside it with the command `cd`.